Grain free dog foods have become popular for those wishing to mimic a dog’s natural ancestral diet.

-Compared to the typical kibble or canned food, the best grain free recipes contain more meat based protein as well as easy-to-digest animal fats.
+After all, compared to the typical kibble or wet food, the best grain free recipes contain more meat protein as well as easy-to-digest animal fats.

-Now, dogs also produce amylase.
-But the enzyme is added further down the digestive tract… in the small intestine.
+However, although dogs don’t produce amylase in their saliva, the enzyme is added further down the digestive tract — in the small intestine.

-Since there can be no corn, wheat, barley, rice (or any other cereal grains, for that matter), novel carbohydrates must be used in their place to make grain-free kibbles possible.
+Since there can be no cereal grains in such a recipe, other carbs must be used in their place to make grain-free kibbles possible.

-And vegetables (like potatoes) appear to be the most common source of carbohydrates found in non-grain recipes.
+So, vegetables — like potatoes or legumes — have become the most common source of carbohydrates found in non-grain recipes.

 So, how can you find a quality grain-free dog food?